Data Annotation for ML: Guide to Label AI Training Data

 Data annotation: what is it?

 The task of data annotation can be performed manually by human annotators or automatically using algorithmic techniques (with more or less convincing results).
 In automated systems, human supervision is often required to check and correct a data annotation to ensure its reliability.
 Often, the best method of data preparation is to use hybrid approaches: for example, this may involve equipping annotators (or data labelers) with advanced tools to enable them to make precise annotations, and to have a functional and critical eye on the reviewed data.
+A data annotation platform provides a dedicated environment for efficient data labeling, offering features such as customizable workflows, collaboration tools, and scalability.

 What are the different types of data annotation?